Do I need a visa?

 Joining family in the UK

-You may wish to join your family member/(s) in Britain for a variety of reasons, however to do so, you must apply for a UK visa.
+You may wish to join your family member/(s) in the UK for a variety of reasons, however to do so, you must apply for a UK visa.

-Whether you wish to join your spouse who is settled in the UK or your child who is living independently in the UK, our immigration lawyers in Manchester can help with every aspect of your immigration process.
+Whether you wish to join your spouse who is settled in the UK or your child who is living independently in the UK, our Manchester immigration solicitors can help with every aspect of your immigration process – including UK visa extensions.

 If you wish to join a family member in the UK, you must apply for the relevant visa.

-Our immigration lawyers can determine your eligibility for a family visa, depending on your relationship to the family member you wish to join.
+Our Manchester immigration solicitors can assess your eligibility for a family visa, depending on your relationship to the family member you wish to join.

-- Parent of a UK citizen/settled person – If your child is under the age of 18 and living independently in Britain, you can apply for this permit
+- Parent of a UK citizen/settled person – If your child is under the age of 18 and living independently in the UK, you can apply for this permit

 - Children of a British citizen/settled person – If your children are under the age of 18, you can include them within your application as your dependants